TatianaTylosky/launch-your-first-website/guide.md

 }
 ```

-##Key Positioning and Layout Take-aways:
+##Key Layout Take-aways:

 Your site is almost complete.
 The HTML is well organized and your CSS has positioned all of your elements to match your design's layout.
 You're well on your way.
-Before moving onto adjusting typography, recap a few important points from this assignment.
+Before moving onto adjusting typography and colors, recap a few important points from this assignment.

 - Use appropriate HTML tags to incorporate "Semantic HTML".